 Camping safety made simple

-Choose your campground and pack right for a comfortable experience with these camping safety tips.
+Choose your campground and pack for a comfortable experience with these camping safety tips.

-Whether you're packing your RV or a tent, be sure to include a first-aid kit in your cargo.
-Your kit should include hydrocortisone cream and antihistamine for allergic reactions and rashes, plus supplies for cleaning and dressing wounds.
+Whether you're packing your RV or a tent, think about including a first-aid kit in your cargo.
+Consider hydrocortisone cream and antihistamine for allergic reactions and rashes, plus supplies for cleaning and dressing wounds.
 The Red Cross offers a list of first-aid essentials to include in your kit.

-Choose a campground with security features, such as a security gate, perimeter fencing, surveillance cameras and nightly patrols.
-The safest campsites are well lit and located near the center of the grounds.
+Try to choose a campground with security features, such as a security gate, perimeter fencing, surveillance cameras and nightly patrols.
+Safer campsites are well lit and located near the center of the grounds.
 Be sure to arrive before nightfall so you'll have time to inspect your camping site, unpack and build a fire.
 Avoid pitching tents close to water, under dead tree limbs or near insect nests and poisonous plants.
 Also look for broken glass, sharp rocks and other hazards that could cause injury.
-Use a plastic tarp for an extra layer of protection between the ground and the tent — just make sure the tarp does not extend beyond the width of the tent so water does not pool if it rains.
+Consider a plastic tarp for an extra layer of protection between the ground and the tent — just make sure the tarp does not extend beyond the width of the tent so water does not pool if it rains.

 Use security systems

-Many newer RVs come with built-in security systems, similar to what you'd find in a car.
-If your camper doesn't have this feature, install motion lights at your campsite to deter potential lurkers and late-night critters.
+If you are camping with your RV, many newer RVs come with built-in security systems, similar to what you'd find in a car.
+If your camper doesn't have this feature, you could install motion lights at your campsite to deter potential lurkers and late-night critters.
 Place the lights at the back of the site, near entrances and on blind corners.

 Get to know your neighbors